awslabs/aws-serverless-data-lake-framework/sdlf-utils/glue-jobs-deployer/README.md

 Using this structure, you will have a unique script (Python/Scala) per pipeline, and several Json parameter files as descriptors to manage the specific behavior of the script per dataset.

-The proposed **deploy.sh** script can be included as part of a code pipeline, to automatically create/update the new or changed dataset parameters files, since the las commit in the repo, so not all glu jobs are are created each time you deploy.
+The proposed **deploy.sh** script can be included as part of a code pipeline, to automatically create/update the new or changed dataset parameters files, from the last commit in the repository, so not all glue jobs are re-created each time you deploy.

 ![Architecture](Images/glue_deployer_4_sdlf_fs.png)